-In Fig. 6, roadside sensors at an intersection detect vehicles that cross or turn at the intersection and share this information amongst the vehicles approaching the intersection using roadside-to-vehicle communications.
+In Figure 6, roadside sensors at an intersection detect vehicles that cross or turn at the intersection and share this information amongst the vehicles approaching the intersection using roadside-to-vehicle communications.

 4.1.2 Technical characteristics

-This section provides examples of technical characteristic for the advanced ITS radiocommunications.
+This section provides examples of technical characteristic for the advanced Intelligent Transport System radiocommunications.

-In Japan,
+In Japan, for the use of the safe driving support systems, a part of the 700 MHz band (755.5-764.5 MHz) has been assigned in a new spectrum allocation on a primary basis in the digital dividend band as shown in Figure 7.
+This figure also shows a Harmonised FDD Arrangement of 698-806 MHz band.
+Japan adopted “Option A” as shown in the figure.

+Figure 7

+700 MHz band frequency allocation for ITS in Japan